ConnorBaxter/ScambaitToolkit/README.md

    * Displays a message proving that a lack of netstat connections proves that their are no hackers in the system.
    * Netstat is an elite tool only used by the best of the blue team to defend agasint dark web pro hackers.

-1. EventVwr
+1. Event Viewer 2.0
-   * Thanks to @RealDoigt
+   * Thanks to @RealDoigt for the first version, however to try and keep the project mainly C# it has been rewritten (original still available in deprecated/eventvwr_boo)
    * Fake Event viewer
-   * "Locks" form to "protect machine" because of "foreign" connection
-   * Uses screenshot of event viewer
+   * Uses screenshots of event viewer componets to mimic disabled controls
+   * Displays warning that event viewer is disabled
+   * Offers ability to re-enbaled by going into options and typing "I am a stupid scammer"
+   * Doesnt actually do anything after typing this
+   * Looks kinda fake due to using screenshot however I couldnt replicate the orignal look using winforms

 > Please read this if you intend to use it
 1. GOD Ransomware